-What’s happening in outpatient Physical Therapy (PT) care?
+What’s happening in physical therapy (PT) care?

 Yet the business reality is that the 2024 Medicare Physician Fee Schedule once again reduces the conversion factor by 3.4% while administrative costs in the clinic including but not limited to staff burnout and churn, technology costs, marketing, salaries, and continuing education add to increasing operational expenditures.
 This hits independent clinics harder than corporate healthcare systems who manage outpatient PT clinics.
 Within these systems where they easily acquire referral sources and keep patients in-house, they leverage system scale to operate even through decreasing reimbursement levels.
 Independent physical therapy clinic operators and provider-owned practices (POPs) without such scale, need ways to achieve profitability that help them grow to serve their community’s musculoskeletal demands.